Documentation

 When signed in, NearWord translates words in context.
 It analyzes the surrounding text captured by OCR to give you a relevant translation and description.

-Free accounts get 300 welcome credits and 5 Context lookups per day.
+Free accounts get 300 welcome lookups after sign-in, then 5 free per day (keeps up to 30).
 Pro subscribers get unlimited Context with fair-use protection.

 Privacy note: When using contextual translation, the captured text around your cursor is sent to our server for translation.
 No other personal data is transmitted.